stuntrally/stuntrally3/docs/Objects.md

 Creating a new object from the scratch with Blender requires at least basic Blender skills.

-Stick to **low poly** meshes and don't get tempted to create or download objects with over 50000 triangles, as it can pull down the framerate (Fps).
+Stick to **low poly** meshes and don't get tempted to create or download objects with over 150k triangles, as it can pull down the framerate (Fps).
 Only use hight poly (over 50k tris) meshes if:
 - it will be once or twice on track
 - it is for main drivable vehicle
 - you will reduce (Decimate) it in Blender and it works well
-- or you apply good % reducing LODs with OgreMeshTool
+- or you apply good % reducing LODs with either OgreMeshTool or in export parameters
+  but watch out for holes, broken mesh, missing triangles, etc at lowest Detail (in Options).

 ### Materials

 It is needed to name materials in blender with some prefix (e.g. from your object) so that all material names are unique in game.
 Then knowing your material name(s), it's needed to add them in `.material.json` file (one that has similar materials group).
 More about syntax with examples in [Materials](Materials.md#🌠-new-materialjson) page, 2nd half.

-Texture files should also be copied to `data/objects*` (same place where .mesh and .bullet).
+Texture files should also be copied to `data/models/objects*` (same place where .mesh and .bullet).

 Use diffuse, specular, fresnel for colors of different PBS lighting, all have Red,Green,Blue values.
 Diffuse depends on light direction.
 And specular for shininess.